Documentation

 DSL Reference

-A zero-dependency JavaScript library that renders static 2D geometric scenes from a concise, natural-language-like DSL into SVG — directly in the browser.
+A zero-dependency JavaScript library that renders static 2D mathematical graphics from a concise, natural-language-like DSL into SVG — directly in the browser.

-No dependencies Single file SVG output Browser native
+No dependencies Single file SVG output Expressions Function plots Intersections

 Design philosophy: Geon is deliberately minimal.
-No curly braces, no semicolons, no heavy punctuation.
-Line-based declarations, lowercase keywords, and order-sensitive evaluation keep programs readable and predictable.
+Line-based declarations, lowercase keywords, and order-sensitive evaluation keep programs readable and predictable, while v2 adds variables, expressions, plots, reusable styles, and more geometric primitives.

 Quickstart